glin/reactable/README.md

   filterable = NULL,        # Enable column filtering? show = TRUE,              # Show the column? defaultSortOrder = NULL,  # Default sort order.
-Either "asc" or "desc" render = NULL,            # Render function for standard cells renderAggregated = NULL,  # Render function for aggregated cells minWidth = NULL,          # Min width of the column in pixels maxWidth = NULL,          # Max width of the column in pixels width = NULL,             # Fixed width of the column in pixels.
+Either "asc" or "desc" render = NULL,            # Named list of render functions.
+See custom renderers below minWidth = NULL,          # Min width of the column in pixels maxWidth = NULL,          # Max width of the column in pixels width = NULL,             # Fixed width of the column in pixels.
 Overrides minWidth and maxWidth